-Net Worth: US$2.4 Billion
+Net Worth: US$2.7 Billion

-Investing a chunk of the family savings into a franchise didn’t fare as well as initially thought by a young Tony Tan Caktiong in the late 70s.
+Investing a chunk of the family savings into a franchise did not fare as well as initially thought by a young Tony Tan Caktiong in the late ’70s.
 But with his sharp eyes and gut instinct, he saw the product that could turn around his business, and his life, for the better.

-Net Worth: US$1.9 Billion
+Net Worth: US$2.8 Billion

-In a country that comes to a halt for the annual Miss Universe pageant, it comes as no surprise that one of its most successful entrepreneurs is a dermatologist and aesthetic doctor.
+In a country that comes to a stop for the annual Miss Universe pageant, it comes as no surprise that one of its most successful entrepreneurs is a dermatologist and aesthetic doctor.
 Vicki Belo, as she is fondly called by patients and fans alike, came into the profession because she used to face the problems she is solving today.

 Net Worth: Data not available.

 Then a relatively unknown figure on the national level, Dennis Uy’s investments were viewed with much skepticism.
 But Uy knew better than to focus on his critics.
 After all, he started his success by going against the multinational giants to get a slice of the petroleum pie in Mindanao through Phoenix Petroleum.

-Net Worth: US$660 Million
+Net Worth: US$710 Million

 Net Worth: Data not available